|or on PC via Steam or itch.io|

 Q: It gets way too busy, what can I do?

 A: Enable 'custom' mode in the traffic menu.
-You can cap (limit) the amount of planes you have to control to a certain amount, or set the number of planes per hour you want to handle.
+You can limit the amount of planes you have to control to a certain number, or set the number of planes per hour you want to handle.

 Q: Could you add my favourite airport?

 A: Perhaps more airports will be added in the future.
-But in the full version, it's now possible to create an airport yourself, if you don't mind editing a text file precisely.
+But in the full version, it's now possible to create an airport yourself, by editing a text file.
 More info here.